pgomez-r/inception/guide/08_DOCKER_MARIADB.md

   db-volume:
 ```

-The entire docker-compose file will look like this:
+Our current docker-compose.yml file should look like this:

 ```
 version: '3'